Topics Map > Campus Services

 Topics Map > Technology Purchasing > Hardware

-ITS frequently asked questions for students planning to attend classes on the Richland or Baraboo Sauk County branch campuses
+Frequently asked technology questions for students planning to attend classes on the Richland or Baraboo Sauk County branch campuses

 Q. General recommendations for computers (desktops, laptops, etc.)?